aGuyLearning/check24-genDev/README.md

 ## Optimum Package Selection
-- [ ] The user can select one or multiple teams
+- [X] The user can select one or multiple teams
-- [ ] All needed packages are selected
+- [X] Covered and uncovered games are displayed
-- [ ] Covered and uncovered games are displayed
+- [X] The best price combination is displayed
-- [ ] The best price combination is displayed
+- [X] Create a shedule, when to subscribe to which package
-- [ ] The user can  select if yearly packages should be selected
+- [X] Dispaly shedule in a calendar
-- [ ] Create a shedule, when to subscribe to which package
+- [X] The user can select a starting date from when to look (default is today)
-- [ ] Dispaly shedule in a calendar
+- [ ] Quick select option, e.g. "next match", "first game"

 ## Technologies
 - Python